 Auto Theft Laws in Minnesota

-By , Attorney
+By , Attorney Mitchell Hamline School of Law

 Auto Theft

-Under Minnesota law, theft occurs when someone takes, uses, or conceals another's property without permission and with the intent to permanently deprive the person of the property.
+Under Minnesota law, theft occurs when someone takes, uses, or conceals another's property without permission and with the intent to deprive the person of the property permanently.
 For instance, a person who steals a car intending to keep or sell it, bring it to a chop shop, or abandon it in a shed commits theft.
 A person also commits theft by altering, removing, or obliterating a vehicle identification number (VIN) or other permanent serial or manufacturer's number to prevent the vehicle's identification.

 A person who takes or drives another's motor vehicle knowing or having reason to know the owner did not consent can be found guilty of theft, even if the person plans to return the motor vehicle or ditch it somewhere to be found.
 Unlike many states, this temporary taking—often referred to as joyriding—carries the same statutory penalties as thefts involving a permanent taking (above).
 It's also a crime to temporarily take someone's vehicle intending to return it only if the owner pays for its return.